-- Because of the layers of encryption that Tor employs, bandwidth limitations, the load on the nodes, etc., Tor will provide a slower web experience, higher latency, and a less stable connection than a good VPN.
+- Because of the layers of encryption that Tor employs, bandwidth limitations, the load on the nodes, etc., Tor will generally provide a slower web experience, higher latency, and a less stable connection than a good VPN.
 This problem is exacerbated if one adds more nodes to the Tor circuit.
 File sharing is discouraged with Tor and latency sensitive gaming is out of the question.
 Even watching high definition videos can be problematic.

 - Tor may insulate users from a malicious operator better than a VPN, partly because a Tor circuit is composed of multiple nodes whereas a VPN usually presents a single point of attack.
 Though some VPN providers offer an option to route traffic through more than one node, all the nodes are controlled by the same company.

 - Different people require different levels of privacy.
 A journalist wishing to communicate privately with a source may be better off using Tor.
-On the other hand, someone wanting to download copyrighted content whilst avoiding nasty-grams from their ISP, or stream high resolution videos or most other non-sensitive and bandwidth intensive operations, may be better off with a VPN.
-For example, torrenting is actually discouraged on the Tor network because of its limitations.
+On the other hand, someone wanting to download copyrighted content whilst avoiding nasty-grams from their ISP, or stream high resolution videos or most other non-sensitive and bandwidth intensive activities, may be better off with a VPN.

 - With Tor it is non-trivial (and ill advised) to choose what exit node you want to use, whereas any good VPN provider will allow you to connect to any of their servers and usually this requires only a couple of clicks using their client software.
-One advantage of being able to choose among servers is the ability to watch videos or access other content which is blocked in a particular geographical region.
+One advantage of being able to choose among servers is the ability to access content which is blocked in a particular geographical region, such as certain videos.

 - Both Tor exit nodes and VPN nodes are subject to having their IP addresses blacklisted by governments, companies operating websites, and even individual website owners and this results in not being able to access these website.
-In the case of a VPN this is fairly rare in my experience, however those who shop and do their banking online are more likely to have trouble with either Tor or a VPN, though the problem may be exacerbated with Tor.
+In the case of a VPN this is fairly rare in my personal experience, however those who shop online are more likely to have trouble with either Tor or a VPN, though the problem may be exacerbated with Tor.
 With a VPN one can always switch nodes.

 - Choosing to use Tor is a simple yes or no decision, while choosing to use a VPN requires serious research in order to locate a trustworthy provider.
 The VPN market is exploding and so are the number of ethically retarded providers.
 Be careful when reading VPN "reviews" because many of them are written by VPN providers or paid bloggers who hype their service while bashing the competition.
-I've had several offers myself where a VPN provider asked to post content here in exchange for money (i always turn them down).
+I've had several offers from VPN providers asking me to post content here in exchange for money (i always turn them down).

 Because of the garbage disseminated in the mainstream media, much of the public sees Tor as being synonymous with the 'Dark Web' which many believe is nothing more than a haven for criminals.
-Tor is simply a tool and like any tool it can be used by bad people to do bad things or good people to do good things.
+Tor is simply a tool and like any tool it can be used by bad people to do bad things.
 For the average person wanting to protect their privacy, the Tor network simply provides a portal to access the same websites one visits every day, but in a more private and secure way.
-That said, yes, there is a 'deep' or 'dark' web that is accessible through Tor and while some of the content available there is indeed illegal and extremely offensive, there is also a lot of quality content which is otherwise censored on the open web.
+That said, yes, there is a 'deep' or 'dark' web that is accessible through Tor and while some of the content available in that sector is indeed illegal and extremely offensive, there is also a lot of quality content which is otherwise censored on the open web.